xKaiLee/ImageApp/README.md

      - Returns data in JSON format containing the histogram of the image.
   5. GET /image/{id}/crop
       - Returns a cropped image.
-      - Parameters for the cropped fragment (start, stop, width, height) should be passed to the route.